After arriving in Asia, my skin was all over the place.

 The masque is alright – I’ve had higher quality ones.

-I’ve thought about getting a facial without a face masque, but then it just didn’t feel right.
+I’ve thought about getting a facial without a face masque, but then it just wouldn’t feel right.

 It’s too bad that the masque doesn’t really do anything to sooth the redness.